Jayant-1/AstroPixel/R2_CORS_SETUP.md

-# Cloudflare R2 CORS Configuration
+# Cloudflare R2 CORS Configuration - CRITICAL

-To allow canvas export functionality, you need to configure CORS on your Cloudflare R2 bucket.
+⚠️ **IMPORTANT**: Without proper R2 CORS configuration, tiles will fail to load with CORS errors!

+The backend redirects tile requests to R2 for performance, but R2 must have CORS headers configured to allow browser access from your frontend domain.

 ## Steps to Configure R2 CORS

 1. **Go to Cloudflare Dashboard**

    - Navigate to R2 Object Storage
-   - Select your bucket
+   - Select your bucket (pub-d63fc45b98114c6792f6f43a12e4c73b)

 2. **Add CORS Policy**
    - Click on "Settings" tab